 The best way to contact me is through the Canvas email system.
-During the week, I usually respond to emails within 48 hours.
+Monday through Thursday, I usually respond to emails within 48 hours.
 I am also available to meet by video chat or phone.
 Email me to arrange a time to chat.

-I encourage you to reach out if you need clarification on assignment instructions, information found within readings/lectures, how your writing will be assessed, or the feedback I provide you.
+I strongly encourage you to reach out if you need clarification on assignment instructions, information found within readings/lectures, how your writing will be assessed, or the feedback I provide you.